SoDipole/tagging-analytic-forms/README.md

 Description
 ----------
-A file analytic_tagging.py contains a program that can be used for auotomatic tagging of russian analytic forms in texts from Russian National Corpus (http://www.ruscorpora.ru/index.html).
+A file analytic_tagging.py is a script tagging of russian analytic forms in texts from Russian National Corpus (http://www.ruscorpora.ru/index.html).
-The code is written in Python (version 3.5.1.).
+The script is written in Python (version 3.5.1.).
 Used libraries: os, re.

 Insruction
 ----------
-To use this program:
+To use this script:
 - Have a compatible version of Python installed
 - Download the analytic_tagging.py file
 - Run the file